YOU ARE ONLY THREE STEPS AWAY YOUR NEW HAIR

 I ask patients to tell the clinic what they take before surgery.
 Simple routines are easier to manage than complicated supplement stacks.

-I am more cautious with patients who have kidney disease, uncontrolled blood pressure, dehydration problems, heart concerns, complicated medication use, or a history of abnormal blood tests.
-These patients should not treat supplement decisions as casual gym advice.
+Kidney disease, abnormal kidney blood tests, uncontrolled blood pressure, dehydration problems, heart concerns, or complicated medication use need medical caution.
+These patients should not treat creatine decisions as casual gym advice.

-If there is any medical concern, I prefer the patient to discuss creatine with their own doctor.
+If there is any medical concern, I want the patient’s own doctor involved in the creatine decision.
 A hair transplant is elective surgery.
 The body should be stable before the operation and during recovery.
+Creatine can also make kidney related blood test discussions more confusing because creatinine is one of the markers doctors use when they assess kidney function.

 Blood tests before a hair transplant matter because medical stability matters.
 Hair growth matters, but patient safety comes first.